 I am reminded of days gone by, when holidays were nothing more than an event created by grown ups for me to enjoy and to celebrate.
 A world filled with tradition, ritual and security.
 My eyes now brim with tears.
 I am grateful for my heritage of godly parents who served in a youth mission during the Chicago race riots, with toddler me in tow.
 I never felt anything but safe.
 I long for those days when danger can be all around and mommy and daddy make everything okay.

 I remember where and who I am.
 After all, I have a duty to fulfill, a task to perform.
 Brushing away tears, I smile at my new friend next to me.
 We have labored together she and I, talking to people who are desperate in desperate times.
 Praying with them, and helping them carry their burden.
 Blessed Be the Ties that Bind.
 Though storms rage everywhere we look, we have an army together facing the future with God fighting for us.
 It's time to sneak out of service and put the finishing touches on the table.

 I drive to my own church building to pick up my kids.
 Familiar feels good.
 I want to hug everyone.
-Son puts away camera, daughter gathers things and I glance at the table of coats for Aslan's Wardrobe.
+Son puts away camera, daughter gathers things and I glance at the table of coats for an upcoming coat ministry.
 It's full to overflowing, as is my heart.
 The future is good when it includes those with whom I walk the walk.
 He is present in my future, past and present.